 However, what I liked here was swimming in the pool.
 Surprisingly, it was warm.
 I enjoyed swimming alone for 30 minutes.

 So, the big question is: Was it worth going?
 Hmmmnnn….
 Well, if you have nothing much to do in Labuan Bajo and are looking for somewhere to explore, then – go!
 If you are a solo traveler and on a budget, never mind going.
 But if you are with a friend or group of friends, then go!
 If you don’t like the cave, the water (away from the trash) was crystal clear.
 It’s really good for swimming!

 Where to stay in Labuan Bajo

-I stayed at Seaesta Komodo Hostel and Hotel which reminds you of Santorini.
+I stayed at Seaesta Komodo Hostel and Hotel which reminds me of Santorini.
 With sunset views on the rooftop and from the pool, you’d wish nothing more than anything else.
-The hostel/hotel is just 250 meters to the town center and a few minutes’ drive to/from the airport.
+The hostel/hotel is just 250 meters from the town center and a few minutes’ drive to/from the airport.
 The rooms are clean and the staff is excellent!
 They also have a restaurant and bar on the rooftop with live bands on Thursday.